MurphyYue/baby-trove/README.md

 ## Todo list

-- [ ] show the baby's current state detial with text and picture
+- [ ] show the baby's current state detail with text and picture
 - [ ] show the baby's history state with timeline
 - [ ] record baby's state by texting and uploading pictures
 - [ ] storage the data in server